 Global Entry is a program that allows those who sign up to essentially pre- clear for all travel into the U.S. for five years at a time.
+This program is for low-risk travelers, and means that you require less “investigation” upon arrival.
 The main selling point for the program is that those who are enrolled are able to quickly move through customs when returning to the U.S.

 So instead of waiting behind hundreds of people to hand your passport to a CBP agent, you can scan your fingerprints at kiosks in a separate line with little to no wait time.
 From my personal experience, I have never waited in line and often do not see more than a handful of folks using the kiosks with me.

 An added benefit to this program is that once you qualify for the program, you also receive TSA Pre-Check benefits as well.
 This means that you can access the TSA Pre-Check line when going through security for domestic U.S. travel.